This is the ultimate WordPress SEO checklist.

 Step 14: Create an XML sitemap in WordPress.

 A sitemap generates all your page URLs in an easy way for Google to find them.
-That makes Google happy, which makes your site’s SEO better.
+That makes Google happy, which makes your website’s SEO better.

-I highly recommend the Google XML Sitemaps plugin.
+I highly recommend the Google XML Sitemaps plugin for WordPress.
 It’s easy to use, trouble-free, and SEO friendly.
 It also adds a reference to the sitemap within the robots.txt file.

 But, if you found another sitemap generator that works for you, stick with it.